The Biggest Purchase of Your Life Deserves a Certified Master Inspector®

 100+

-Items evaluated on every inspection Oregon OAR 812-008 standards — and beyond.
+Items evaluated on every inspection Oregon OAR 812-008 and Washington WAC 308-408C standards, and beyond.
 Every finding documented with photos, severity rating, and plain-language explanation.
 No surprises after closing.

 Book Now →

-12 years inspecting Portland-area homes means Russ knows exactly where local houses hide problems — issues that a generalist or out-of-area inspector would walk right past.
+10+ years of inspecting these homes means I know exactly where they hide problems.
+Issues a generalist or out-of-area inspector walks right past.

 Moisture & Mold

-Portland gets 40+ inches of rain per year.
-Moisture is the region's top inspection finding — and it hides in places buyers never think to look.
+Portland gets 40+ inches of rain a year.
+Vancouver isn't far behind.
+Moisture is the region's number one finding, and it hides in places buyers never think to look.

 • Attic condensation from poor ventilation